 Your test results may mean that you can skip some introductory courses.
 Or they can show that you need more preparation before taking on college-level work.

-If you need more preparation, a college may require you to take a remedial course.
-A number of four-year colleges and most community colleges offer remedial classes.
+If you need more preparation, a college may require you to take a developmental course.
+A number of four-year colleges and most community colleges offer developmental classes.